Dr Timothy Exell

 I am a Senior Lecturer in Biomechanics and Rehabilitation Science at the University of Portsmouth.
 I completed my undergraduate degree in Sport and Exercise Science and PhD investigating biomechanical asymmetry during running at Cardiff Metropolitan University (2003 -2010).
 I then undertook an EPSRC funded post-doctoral research position at the University of Southampton, investigating the use of novel marker-less tracking technologies and functional electrical stimulation in stroke rehabilitation.
 In 2013 I was appointed as a lecturer in biomechanics at Cardiff Met before moving back to the south coast and joining the University of Portsmouth in 2015.
 I am also a visiting researcher at the University of Ostrava in the Czech Republic.

 I have served as a member of university research ethics committees and on a number of scientific boards.
-I am a Fellow of the International Society of Biomechanics in Sports and currently serve as an executive board member and Vice President of Research and Projects for the society.
+I am a Fellow of the International Society of Biomechanics in Sports and currently serve as an executive board member and Vice President of Conferences for the society.
 I am Associate Editor (Sports Medicine and Biomechanics) for the Journal of Sports Sciences and an editorial board member for the journal Sports Biomechanics.

 My main research area focusses on biomechanical asymmetry and strength imbalance and their implications on sports performance, injury risk and rehabilitation.